rjclancy/spring-professional-5-study-quide/index.md

 ### What is Spring Boot?
 Spring Boot is a project gathering a number of modules under a common umbrella.
 Some of the more central modules are:
 ### What are the advantages of using Spring Boot?
 Does not generate code.
 Provides a set of managed dependencies that have been verified to work together.
 Provides a set of managed Maven plug-ins configured to produce certain artifacts.

 ### Why is it “opinionated”?
+By design, the software is limiting and encourages the designer into doing things their way.
+In other words, Spring thinks you should develop an application the way Spring framework thinks best but dosnt force you to do so.

 ### What things affect what Spring Boot sets up?
 ### What is a Spring Boot starter POM?
 Why is it useful?
 Starters are a set of convenient dependency descriptors that you can include in your application